ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     resources:
     - github.com/metallb/metallb/config/native?ref=v0.15.2
-    - resources/l2-ip.l2advertisement.yaml
+    - resources/l2-ip.l2advertisement.metallb.yaml
-    - resources/default-pool.ipaddresspool.yaml
+    - resources/default-pool.ipaddresspool.metallb.yaml
     ~~~

-    There are a number of things to notice in the yaml above:
+    Things to notice in this kustomization YAML:

     - The file is based on the one offered [in the official MetalLB documentation](https://metallb.org/installation/#installation-with-kustomize).

     - The `namespace` for all the MetalLB resources deployed in your K3s cluster is going to be `metallb-system`.
-The resources in this project that already have a `namespace` specified will get it changed to this one, and those who doesn't have one will be set to this one too.
+The resources in this project that already have a `namespace` specified will get it changed to this one, and those who do not have one will be set to `metallb-system` too.

     - The `resources` section lists the files describing the resources used to deploy MetalLB: